ansible/workshops/exercises/ansible_security/1.2-checkpoint/README.md

 ```
 <!-- {% endraw %} -->

 Last, we are defining the actual access rule between those two host objects and add a task to ensure that the policy is installed in any case.
-Sometimes this task fails if another installations is already running, so we add a special flag to ignore possible errors, `failed_when: false`:
+This task may fail if another policy installation is running already, therefore we are adding a special flag to ignore possible errors, `failed_when: false`:

 <!-- {% raw %} -->
 ```yaml